 “Reality Is Nine-Tenths Perception.”
 I’ve used that quotation on my biography because I want to remind myself that it isn’t necessarily reality that is important, but peoples’ perceptions of what is real that’s most important when communicating.

-The Visual Cognition Lab at the University of Illinois hosts a video that illustrates the point.
+The Visual Cognition Lab at the University of Illinois created a video that illustrates the point.

 You should have counted sixteen passes.
-Now, go back to the page and watch the entire video normally, without concentrating on the white team and without counting the number of passes.
+Now, watch the entire video again without concentrating on the white team and without counting the number of passes.

 Our ability to perceive the world around us is remarkably faulty.
 As professional communicators, it is imperative that we not only know what we ourselves are trying to say, but how what we’re saying is being perceived–or not–by our intended audiences.

 […] to be rendered essentially invisible when you’re intensely focusing on something else.
 (Check out this psychology experiment to see what I […]